1968 Washington, D.C., riots: Property damage and white flight

 The property loss caused by the riots was extensive and included damage to 1,199 buildings, including 283 residential and 1,590 commercial units.
 Losses to at least partially insured properties in the concentrated area of looting and destruction were estimated at $25 million.
 Insurance covered only 29% of the total loss suffered by these businesses.
 As a result of the riot damage, an estimated 2,900 insurance policies were cancelled and 500 businesses suffered inflated insurance rates.
 The Board of Trade estimated a loss of $40 million in tourist trade during April and May including those due to the cancellation of the National Cherry Blossom Festival.

 The riots devastated Washington's inner city economy.
 With the destruction or closing of businesses, thousands of jobs were lost, and insurance rates soared.
 Made uneasy by the violence, white flight from the city accelerated, depressing property values.
 Crime in the burned out neighborhoods rose sharply, further discouraging investment.

 On some blocks, only rubble remained for decades.
 Columbia Heights and the U Street Corridor did not begin to recover economically until the opening of metro (subway) stations at U Street in 1991 and Columbia Heights stations in 1999, which in turn assisted the areas' gentrification in the 2010s.

+A 2024 study found that destruction during the riots "caused lots to remain vacant for the next thirty years and only recently converge in terms of structure value.
+The city acted to preclude for-profit land owners from leaving land vacant until demand conditions improved by purchasing nearly half of all properties in damaged neighborhoods.
+Despite this and other steps, the city had limited success in speeding up redevelopment."